 Do I blame you, my brethren, as to your individual act?
 I approve it highly.
 The only thing that strikes me is, that you do not approve of a confession of faith as the basis of your work; and that you substitute for it a profession of individual faith, so expressed as to meet the errors of the day.
 But first, one might in this case act without separating oneself, if it is only individually one does it.
 If it is inconsistent to remain, as an individual, along with persons who deny the Gospel, because it would be sanctioning them, you ought a long while ago to have left them.
 Affection for the system kept you there.
-Will you, then, continue in this system of &#8220;the many&#8221;?
+Will you, then, continue in this system of "the many"?
 In that case you will soon be again in unbelief.
 Multitudanism, without confession, soon becomes indifferentism.
 If you changed systems because it was bad, why did you remain in it until the question of doctrines was touched?
 Do I reproach you for having come out of it now?
 Far from it.
 In my sight, that is an evident duty.
-But&#8212;dropping this consideration, and likewise the character of faith, and the energy which are manifested therein&#8212;I seek in your position principles which may serve as the ground for the gathering of God&#8217;s children; and I doubt whether a faith which rises not above a negation suffices for that.
+But -- dropping this consideration, and likewise the character of faith, and the energy which are manifested therein -- I seek in your position principles which may serve as the ground for the gathering of God's children; and I doubt whether a faith which rises not above a negation suffices for that.
 For that, something more is needed than what was sufficient as a motive for withdrawing from a mixed body, of which happily you no longer form part.

 It seems to me that your present position is upright and honourable, and that if it is rather late, God at least approves you now.
 But are you thereby in a position which enables you to lay the foundations of the re-gathering of the children of God, so as to answer the wants of these critical times?
-Or, in hasting to do it with what you possess (or rather with what the churches of France possess, for you feel you cannot do it yourselves), do you not risk the doing it on a foundation too narrow, too little based on the energy of the Spirit of God, such as He unfolds it, to accomplish the purposes of the grace
+Or, in hasting to do it with what you possess (or rather with what the churches of France possess, for you feel you cannot do it narrow, too little based on the energy of the Spirit of God, such as He unfolds it, to accomplish the purposes of the grace

 {130}